RobotsBuildingEducation/Educate/book.md

  }
 ```

+**Scene 15**
 So you might be looking at this code and thinking how some of it makes sense, but some of it is also too much.
 That's normal, yeah, because what you're really doing when you put hooks, state and properties together is a data model.
 You're looking at so many other things, like the flow of data, or all the little rules you might not be aware of.
 Like, why don't we change properties?
 Why do we only change state?
 When or why do we create copies? o that we can safely change values as needed?
 This ends up being fuel for imposter syndrome and writer's block or coder's block or another other blockage.

+**Scene 16**
 But honestly, it's just practice.
 Remember, deep breaths.
 Challenge yourself.
 Experiment like a mad scientist.
 Break things.
 Coding is nice because the material is very cheap :) Lean on what you know!
 React is a framework and there are rules to how things work.
 It's like a soccer or football game, usually you can expect the goalie to be protecting the net rather than trying to score points right?

+**Scene 17**
 Wait hold on, pause.
 Look at you.
 You're engineering software.
 All those questions that you just asked are things you'll have to work through to answer, and that's exactly what software engineering is.
 It's not about writing code as much as it is planning and understanding the pipelines.
 Isn't that cool?
 How you feel right now is how professional software engineers sometimes feel too!
 So good job.

+**Scene 18**
 So here's the real bread and butter to becoming a React expert, and why React exploded in popularity - you need to understand how the data is supposed to flow using its system.
 Let't take a look at our Tweet component again:

+**Scene 19**
 We have a function called `createLike` and it updates the state of the component.
 When the state of the component updates, the component's display refreshes.

+**Scene 20**
 The components display is a group of smaller components with properties.
 One component here event passes in our `createLike` function as a property.
 So what happens if we use `createLike` inside of that smaller component?
 Well, then both the `TweetContent` and `TweetCommands` components will update, because it updated appropriately inside of `Tweet` and it refreshed the display with new properties and state.

+**Scene 21**
 At first glance, it kinda seems like you're running in circles, but one of the reasons that React exploded in popularity was because of this contained one-way data flow.
 This ended up creating a lot of intuition between idea, planning and coding, because it was really easy to design the relationships and distribute objects that worked well together.
 As a result, people were able to create a lot of interesting architectures and controls over user experiences with these display containers and data pipelines.

+**Scene 22**
 To put it simply, like the Tweet, think about a typical tiktok video and the relationships that describe it as a series of messages.
 A video contains a like button, a comment section and a share button.
 A comment section contains comments.
 A comment contains a reply button.
 The list goes on and on in a number of ways.
 This is how Robots Building Education looks like:

 <img width="590" alt="image" src="https://github.com/RobotsBuildingEducation/Educate/assets/65219666/04fd52cb-c3c3-4fab-a59d-5ccc89688008">